Imraan-Hendricks/tagmaster/README.md

 - If you choose commit, TagMaster will guide you through creating a conventional commit, including specifying the commit type, scope, description, breaking changes, and associated issue references.
 It will generate a commit message based on your input.

 - If you choose release, TagMaster allows you to easily create different types of releases such as major, minor, and patch.
 You can also create pre-releases like alpha and beta.
-TagMaster will update the version, generate a CHANGELOG.md file that documents all the changes made in the release, and push the changes and tags to your repository.
+TagMaster will update the version and generate a CHANGELOG.md file that documents all the changes made in the release, having you ready to push the changes and tags to your repository.

 - If you choose license, TagMaster will generate a LICENSE file for your project.
 You can choose from a variety of licenses such as MIT, Apache, GPL, etc. It provides clarity on the licensing terms of your code.